ALuesink/Trend_Analysis_tool/README.md

 ```

 ## Updating the tool
-There are multiple scenarios where the codes need to be changed.
+There are multiple scenarios when the codes needs to be changed.
 When a new sequencer will be used, this sequencer needs to be added to the script.
 At the same time, when there are quality parameters added to one of the files, these new parameters also need to be added to the script.